runmq/queue/README.md

 - Dead Letter Queues allow failed messages to be captured without affecting other services.
 - Schema validation ensures that only valid messages are processed; invalid messages can be routed to the DLQ automatically.
 - Multiple concurrent workers can process jobs in parallel for high throughput.
+- at anytime could be transformed into Event-Driven Architecture by adding more processors to the same topic.

 <br>